vigor-vba/Quetzal/README.md

 End If
 ```

-You can use chainmethod to shorten this.
+You can use method chaining to shorten this.

 ```VBS
 Dim qz As New Quetzal